tablelandnetwork/go-tableland/docker/README.md

 ## Commands

 For a validator stack against a local hardhat network:

-- `make up`
+- `make local-up`
-- `make down`
+- `make local-down`

-For a validator stack against different real EVM chain enviroments run:
+For a validator stack against deployed enviroments:

-- `make {network-name}-up`
-- `make {network-name}-down`
+- `make staging-up` / `make staging-down`

-Note that every enviroment has two files:
+## Configuration

+Note that for deployed enviroments, there're two relevant configuration files in each folder `deployed/<enviroment>`:

-- `.env_{network-name}` which allows to configure enviroments to fill secrets for the validator, plus expand variables present in the config file.
+- `.env_validator` which allows to configure enviroments to fill secrets for the validator, plus expand variables present in the config file.
+There's a `.env_validator.example` with the expected keys to be filled.
-- `config-{network-name}.json` is the configuration file for the validator.
+- `config.json` is the configuration file for the validator.

-To connect to the database run:
-- `make psql`